thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 We can formalise each case:

-- $(x \land y) \land \lnot z$
-- $(x \land \lnot y) \land \lnot z$
+- _(x AND y) AND NOT z_
+- _(x AND NOT y) AND NOT z_
-- $(\lnot x \land y) \land \lnot z$
+- _(NOT x and y) AND NOT z_

-We now have three logical expressions that if constructed with logic gates would result in a partial representation of $P$.
-The representation would be partial because each individual expression only conveys a single aspect of the truth of
-$P$, not its totality.
-For example, if we constructed a circuit that represents
-$(x \land \lnot y) \land \lnot z$, this would only cover occasions where the team plays on Mondays but not on Thursdays (or the weekend).
+We now have three logical expressions that if constructed with logic gates would result in a partial representation of _P_.
+The representation would be partial because each individual expression only conveys a single aspect of the truth of _P_, not its totality.
+For example, if we constructed a circuit that represents _(x AND NOT y) AND NOT z_, this would only cover occasions where the team plays on Mondays but not on Thursdays (or the weekend).
 It wouldn't cover the case where the team plays on Thursdays but not Mondays (or the weekend).

-So we want a circuit that captures all possible instances where $P$ returns true.
-There are also practical benefits to seeking a single implementation.
+We want a circuit that captures all possible instances where _P_ returns true.
+There are practical benefits to seeking a single implementation.
 In order to maximise our computational resources we want to use the minimum number of gates in the simplest configuration possible.

 We start by concatenating each individual expression into a single disjunctive expression using logical OR: